ParallelTask/dinoloop/wiki/attributes.md

         return id;
     }
 ```
-`Note:` HttpVerbs like `HttpPut, HttpPatch, HttpPost ...` that have request-body injects http-body as first argument into action method.
+HttpVerbs like `HttpPut, HttpPatch, HttpPost ...` that have request-body injects http-body as first argument into action method.
 ## @HttpPatch(route: string)
 Defines an action that responds to `PATCH` request.
 ```